UmiVilbig/Umi-Vilbig/README.md

 # Hello world! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Umi, I'm 18 and I like working with webscraping and autimation.
+My name is Umi, I'm 18 and I like working with web scraping and automation.
 I'm learning some react and working to become a full stack developer

 # Highlight
 - Code day 2021 in DC